CtrlK

 Workflow Clarity

 The workflow section at the end provides a reasonable sequence but lacks validation checkpoints.
-There's no guidance on what to do if fetch-docs returns empty, if the repo doesn't exist, or if search returns no results—no error handling or feedback loops.
+There's no guidance on what to do if a fetch fails, if a repo doesn't exist, or if search returns no results — no error handling or feedback loops are mentioned.

 2 / 3